hafiizhekom/infinity/README.md

 # Infinity Web Application

-Infinity is a web application built with PHP using the CodeIgniter framework.
+Infinity is a web application built with PHP using the CodeIgniter framework, designed to assist with organizational or community management, such as event tracking, meetings, attendance, announcements, and member data management.

 ## Features